grange85/ahfow-www/_posts/2024-12-06-my-record-collection-r12-various-artists-celebrate-yourself.md

 {% ahfowimage "https://media.fullofwishes.co.uk/00-misc/my-record-collection/sonic-cathedral-celebrate-yourself-booklet.jpg" "Celebrating Ourselves! booklet" %}

+As well as all the Dean Wareham associated releases Sonic Cathedral have been pumping out lots of other brilliant music - you pretty much can't go wrong buying anything from the catalogue - which makes this compilation astounding value for money and a perfect Sonic Cathedral intro/catch-up if you're not already worshipping!

+Thanks Nat/Sonic Cathedral for being amazing for 20 years, and here's to the next 20!

  - *Catalogue Number:* AHFOW 10/172
  - *Artist:* Various artists
  - *Title:* Celebrate Yourself!
 The Sonic Cathedral Story 2004–2024